jostosh/py-gen-ml/docs/example_projects/cifar10.md

 Concepts that we've used here are:

 - Nesting: we define a `Model` message that contains two nested messages: `ConvNet` and `MLP` which in turn contain blocks of linear and convolutional layers.
-- `pgml.builder`: This is a special attribute that tells `py-gen-ml` that with these values we can build an instance of the given class.
+- `pgml.factory`: This is a special attribute that tells `py-gen-ml` that with these values we can build an instance of the given class.
 - `pgml.default`: This is a special attribute that tells `py-gen-ml` to use a default value if the field is not set.
 - Enums: we define an enum for the activation function.